eersoy93/c-framework/README.md

 # c-framework
 My C framework for Linux OSes to practice and learn.

-It aims to minimize the usage of other librariees directly.
+It aims to minimize the usage of other libraries directly.

 This is being written with the help of ChatGPT.